MarkDMunoz/Atrribution-Project/README.md

-# Atrribution-Project
-A Class and Homework Project that was finished on my own. the description is:

 We have a 3rd party lead generator.
 We pay when lead reaches the following status: Lead status = Converted or Lead status = Retainer Received or ROSU (Referred out, Signed up) = 1

 Our CFO needs the billing summed by venue, litigation/casetype, and month.